Project 440 Key Staff

 Samantha Apgar was enrolled in her first Kindermusik class when she was only six months old and has been passionate about the arts ever since.
 She graduated from Interlochen Arts Academy as a voice major and went on to obtain a Bachelor of Arts in Music from Westminster Choir College with minors in Musical Theater and American Studies.
 Samantha started her career as the General Management Apprentice at Walnut Street Theatre and has gone on to work at a number of organizations including Central City Opera, Forestburgh Playhouse, Paper Mill Playhouse and Ticket Philadelphia.
 She helped found the Wilma Theater Young Friends Committee and served as the group’s first Executive Chair.
-She is also an active volunteer with Young Advocates of Philly, Women’s Medical Fund and a board member with the League of Women Voters of Philadelphia.
-Samantha holds a Master of Public Administration from University of Pennsylvania Fels Institute of Government, where she serves as the Finance Chair for Women of Fels, worked as a Program Evaluation Fellow with ImpactED and was a 2018 recipient of the Institutional Service Award.
+She is a board member of the League of Women Voters of Philadelphia and also an active volunteer with Young Advocates of Philly and Women’s Medical Fund.
+Samantha holds a Master of Public Administration from the University of Pennsylvania Fels Institute of Government, where she serves as the Finance Chair for Women of Fels, worked as a Fellow with ImpactED and received the Institutional Service Award.

 Program Director and Lead Teaching Artist